farujifaruji-stack/Technical-support-portfolio/API Debugging Workflow/create-user/409-Conflict/troubleshooting-create-user-409.md

 2026-07-21T10:42:17Z INFO Response sent: 409 Conflict
 ```

-3. Reviewed the request body sent to the API and confirmed that the auth token in missing in the header.
+3. Reviewed the request body sent to the API and confirmed that the user already exists int he DB.

 ```json
 {